August 13, 2016 / Author: Colin Gibson

 What to Do When Your Windows Leak

 Leaking windows can cause drywall damage, rot, and mould, and therefore need to be addressed as soon as possible.
-There are 3 main causes and corresponding solutions for leaking windows:
+There are three main causes and corresponding solutions for leaking windows:

-- Exterior window seal problems: These tend to occur when the caulking around either your brickmould or exterior flashing has cracked or chipped away.
+Exterior window seal problems: These tend to occur when the caulking around either your window or exterior flashing has cracked or chipped away.
 This is the easiest problem for a contractor to fix, as all it usually takes is to remove and replace the old caulking.

-- Improperly installed or shifted windows: Windows are sloped so that that any water that falls inside them or in the sill is carried away.
-Whether do to improper installation or a shifting of the window or house over time, windows can lose their ability carry moisture away from the house.
+Improperly installed or shifted windows: Windows are sloped so that any water that falls inside them or in the sill is carried away.
+Whether due to improper installation or a shifting of the window or house over time, windows can lose their ability to carry moisture away from the house.
 When caught early, this problem can usually be repaired.